Morgan Wallen I'm the Problem press photo

 Content Sponsor

-Few singer-songwriters have enjoyed the cross-genre success that Morgan Wallen has in the past five years.
+Few singer-songwriters have enjoyed the cross-genre success that Morgan Wallen has during the 2020's.

-2024 brought with it two more Hot 100 No. 1s, ‘I Had Some Help’ with Post Malone and the summery ‘Love Somebody’, as well as being the year Morgan set another record - this time for the first artist to earn five Country Radio chart-toppers in a year.
+2024 brought with it two more colossal Billboard Hot 100 No. 1s, ‘I Had Some Help’ with Post Malone and the summery ‘Love Somebody’.
+This led Wallen to set another record - this time for the first artist to earn five Country Radio chart-toppers in a year.

 30